HewlettPackard/oneview-ansible/README.md

 Modules are located in **library** folder.
 All modules need to be self-contained, without external dependencies except hpOneView.
 The module is named according to the **HPE OneView API Reference** resource title, but in singular.
-The name should start with "oneview_" prefix, with all characters in lowercase, replacing spaces by underscores.
+The name should have the "oneview_" prefix, with all characters in lowercase, replacing spaces by underscores.
 For example: **oneview_fc_network**

 **Tests**